-The holidays are fast approaching, which means you’ll likely soon be headed off to visit your family members and loved ones for your annual celebrations.
+With an extra long winter predicted for 2020, no one could blame you for wanting to get out of dodge and heading to warmer shores.
 The way you choose to pay for your trip, however, could make all the difference in the world when it comes to saving money.
 Even if you’ve worked for the better part of your life and have plenty of retirement savings to allow for trips in your golden years, you may want to consider using a credit card to book your travel.
 In fact, with the right card and a little strategic planning, your hard-earned vacations can actually be free.
 Read on for our top picks when it comes to the best credit cards for travel.

 How to Earn Travel Points

 In order to get your travel paid for, you’ll need to rack up enough travel points, which you can earn by signing up for credit cards or when you spend money on your credit card purchases.
 That doesn’t mean you should spend more to get them, however!
 Acquiring points won’t require you to change your spending habits — just your strategy.
 By putting your regular monthly charges on one of our recommended cards and paying it off in cash by the end of the month, you can start reaping the benefits of those fast-accruing points.